(A) The primary goals of all supportive services are:

-(O) The PCSA may regionalize the provision of mandatory supportive services if appropriate.
-Each PCSA participating in the regionalization of supportive services must identify regionalized services, and the other counties involved in the regionalization of services.
+(O) Each PCSA participating in the regionalization of supportive services must identify regionalized services, and the other counties involved in the regionalization of services.

 (2) Refer the parent, guardian, or custodian to an alcohol or drug addiction program certified by the Ohio department of alcohol and drug addiction services for initial screening, assessment, treatment or testing.

 (3) Notify the CDJFS of the referral if the parent, guardian, or custodian is an Ohio works first (OWF) participant in order to determine if the self-sufficiency contract needs to be amended.

 (Q) The PCSA may require the parent, guardian, or custodian to reimburse the agency for the costs incurred for alcohol or drug testing if the parent, guardian, or custodian is not a recipient of medicaid.

 (R) At the conclusion of a diagnostic service , the PCSA shall request a written report from the service provider.
 Reports involving treatment shall contain information indicating the progress the parent, guardian, or custodian and child have made to resolve areas identified in the provider's service or treatment plan.
 Upon receipt of the report, it shall be maintained in the case record.